oktadev/okta-blog/_source/_posts/2019-07-03-spring-boot-jpa.md

 I hope you enjoyed reading this post.

-Full source-code is available [on GitHub](https://github.com/oktadeveloper/okta-spring-boot-mysql-example).
+Full source-code is available on GitHub, in the [okta-spring-boot-mysql-example](https://github.com/oktadeveloper/okta-spring-boot-mysql-example) repository.

 To learn more about the Okta OIDC and Single Sign-On (SSO), check out these links: